tiagoecmagalhaes/PyWolf/README.md

 - Windows 7 (x64)
 - Windows 8/8.1 (x64)
-- Windows 10 (64)
+- Windows 10 (x64)

 ## Installation

-To use PyWolf, the user need to install the following packages:
+To use PyWolf, the user needs to install the following packages:

 - NumPy (numeric)
 - SciPy (scientific)